thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-12-prompt-engineering.md

   - LLM Guide
 ---

-Prompt engineering is one of the most powerful and accessible ways to harness the capabilities of large language models (LLMs) like GPT-4, Claude, and Gemini.
-By crafting effective prompts, developers can coax models into performing complex tasks, mimicking specialized behavior, or generating structured outputs—without changing a single parameter in the model itself.
+Prompt engineering has become a critical skill for maximizing the impact of large language models (LLMs) like GPT-4, Claude, and Gemini.
+It offers a high-leverage way to align model outputs with business goals—without retraining or fine-tuning—making it one of the most efficient tools for accelerating development and improving outcomes.

+For product managers, it means faster iteration and greater control over feature behavior.
+For AI engineers, it enables rapid prototyping and tuning without incurring infrastructure costs.
+For business leaders, it offers measurable improvements in customer experience, automation quality, and time-to-market.

+By crafting effective prompts, teams can guide LLMs to perform complex tasks, replicate domain expertise, or generate structured outputs reliably.
+Whether you're developing internal tools, customer-facing applications, or automated agents, prompt engineering provides the bridge between generic model behavior and business-specific intelligence.

 ## 🎯 What is Prompt Engineering?